sf-matt/cloud-runtime-detection-lab/README.md

 - T1611 – Escape to Host
 - T1546.001 – Event Triggered Execution
 - T1203 – Exploitation for Client Execution

 ---

+## ✅ Outcomes

+- Proved that TOCTOU-style tampering is detectable by syscall monitoring
+- Validated that detection triggers exactly during the exploitation window
+- Demonstrated prevention with enforcement at the LSM layer
+- Simulated and detected Kubernetes API misuse via over-permissioned RBAC
+- Documented detection logic, simulation results, and impact for each scenario

+---